Jolpan: Sunga pitha

-Uhuwa Pitha
+Uhuwa pitha

 Rice flour of xaali saul and bora saul is mixed with jaggery or salt and water and churned thoroughly.
 The paste is rolled into small balls and flattened and then boiled in water.
 It is served with tea and also can be eaten with milk.

-Tekeli Pitha
+Tekeli pitha

-Rice flour of Xaali saul (sunned rice) and Bora saul is mixed with coconut, sugar, a little powder milk.
+Rice flour of Xaali saul (sunned rice) and Bora saul is mixed with coconut, sugar and a little powdered milk.
 Ground cardamom and dried orange rind can also be added.
 An earthenware, half filled up with water is set on a hearth.
-A neat clothe is placed on the beam of the pitcher and the flour mixture is put in it.
+A neat cloth is placed on the beam of the pitcher and the flour mixture is put in it.
 Now the beam is covered with a cork and fire is set in the hearth.
-The substance is baked with the heat of vapor comes from inside the pitcher and subsequently takes a shape.
+The substance is baked with the heat of vapor that comes from inside the pitcher and subsequently takes shape.
 Now it is cut into pieces like a cake and served with tea.
 This pitha is so called because a tekeli (earthenware) is used in it.

-Ketli Pitha
+Ketli pitha

-The method of preparation as well as the substance is as same as tekeli pitha, but a kettle is used here instead of the earthenware.
-That’s the reason it is called Ketli pitha (Ketli in Assamese means kettle).
-Here the kettle-cork is kept upside down on the kettle and the substance is put on it.
+The method of preparation as well as the substance is as same as tekeli pitha, but a kettle is used here instead of earthenware.
+This is why it is called ketli pitha (ketli in Assamese means kettle).
+Here the kettle-cork is kept upside-down on the kettle and the substance is put on it.
 It usually takes less time to be baked than tekeli pitha takes.